khakhalin/carsharing101/01_natural_behavior.md

 Finally, strictly speaking, we are paying for our cars (for owning or leasing them) even when they are rented out, so in the example above, we beared **CM2 costs of owning cars during rentals**.: for 2 hours during the 1st rental, and for 3 hours during the second one.
 Should we include these costs in our calculation?
 A good argument for including them is one of consistency.
 If we apply CM1 profits to zones without double-counting (as described above), and then include full CM2 costs during rentals (also without double-counting), then the sum of CM2 profits across all zones will match the CM2 profits for the entire city, which is a really nice and useful feature.
 Therefore I recommend to allocate CM2 costs during rentals in exactly same way in which CM1 profits are allocated, as it would result in the most interpretable picture.
 A half-and-half split between origin and destination zones would be my method of choice.

 > [!WARNING]
 > While the idea of calculating CM1 and CM2 profitability in space is noble and extremely useful, there is no one single way to approach this problem.
 Depending on what you are trying to do, there are several ways to allocate CM1/CM2 profits to the map, so be careful about your decisions.
-Once the business owners get used to your maps, they will keep interpreting them in the same way, they won't be able to switch.
-Which makes the choice of a formula for CM2 somewhat political.
+Once business owners get used to your maps, they will keep interpreting them in the same way, and they won't be able to switch.
+Which makes the original choice of a formula for CM2 important, and somewhat political.

 Let's now apply this logic to our toy example.
 On one hand, intuitively, when we look on the picture, how would you have ranked the zones, in terms of how good they are business-wise?
 You would probably agree that for this snapshot in particuler, zone **b** was the best one (short waiting time, two rentals), zone **a** was the next best, while zone **c** was kind of weak (a really long waiting time at the end).
 On the other hand, we now have a fancy formula to try: